Applied Geography

-Applied Geography is a peer-reviewed scientific journal published quarterly by Elsevier.
+Applied Geography is a peer-reviewed scientific journal published by Elsevier.
 The journal covers research that applies geographic methods to solve human problems, including human geography, physical geography, and geographical information system science.

-The co-editors-in-chief are Nancy Hoalst-Pullen and Mark Patterson (Kennesaw State University).
+The co-editors-in-chief are Jian Peng (Peking University) and Yehua Dennis Wei (University of Utah).

 Abstracting and indexing

 The journal is abstracted and indexed in:

 According to the Journal Citation Reports, the journal has a 2020 impact factor of 4.240.